lexO-dat/CELLM/README.md

 This project is focused on developing an automated system to analyze and create genetic circuits using tools such as CELLO and artificial intelligence.

 # Folder structure:
-CELLM/
+CELLM/ \n
-├─ App/
+├─ App/ \n
-│  ├─ cello/ -> all the cello files
+│  ├─ cello/ -> all the cello files \n
-├─ llm/
+├─ llm/ \n
-│  ├─ ollama/
+│  ├─ ollama/ \n
-│  │  ├─ custom-llama -> the custom-llama configuration
+│  │  ├─ custom-llama -> the custom-llama configuration \n
-│  ├─ mailserver/
+│  ├─ mailserver/ \n
-│  │  ├─ main.go -> mailserver main script
+│  │  ├─ main.go -> mailserver main script \n
-│  ├─ upload.py -> script to upload files
+│  ├─ upload.py -> script to upload files \n
-│  ├─ Ollama_gateway.py -> gateway
+│  ├─ Ollama_gateway.py -> gateway \n
-├─ frontend/ -> react frontend folder
+├─ frontend/ -> react frontend folder \n
-├─ requirements.txt
+├─ requirements.txt \n
-├─ cli.py -> cli script
+├─ cli.py -> cli script \n

 # System requirements:
 - If you want to use exactly the same model i used: